Conversations on Performance

 + Lodging (a special rate is available at universitary residences)

 + Tickets for shows not included in the Festival’s programme

-Please submit your files at the latest on December 1 to email@example.com and indicate Conversations on Performance Application in your email title.
+Please submit your files by January 24 to [email protected] and indicate Conversations on Performance Application in your email title.

-If selected, it is each candidate’s responsibility to find the funding necessary for taking part in the project.
-The FTA will provide an official letter of acceptance, to help participants in their search for funding.
+If selected, it is your responsibility to find the funding necessary for taking part in the project.
+FTA will provide an official letter of acceptance to help in your search for funding.

 We highly recommend that you start by communicating with your municipal and provincial funding agencies.
 The Canada Arts Council also offers travel grants for artists taking part in professional development activities.

 Testimonials from participants

 ‘‘Attending Conversations on Performance was transformative for my artistic practice.
 I was challenged, motivated, and inspired by my time at FTA.
 The exceptional shows, informative meetings with artists and producers, and fantastic conversations with the seminar group have all had an exciting effect on the work I’m making now.
 I made new friends and future collaborators from across the country, and I can’t wait to see when and how I cross paths with my fellow participants in the future.’’ – David Gagnon Walker, Halifax